jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 We found it useful during delivery to reference tools and techniques applicable for other languages and systems as we went along.
-For example, where we introduce environment and dependency management in Python using virtual environments, we also mention spack as an analagous approach for those using HPC environments.
+For example, where we introduce environment and dependency management in Python using virtual environments, we also mention spack as an analogous approach for those using HPC environments.
 We also discuss other language specific tools for formatting and linting/static analysis such as `ClangFormat` and `Clang-Tidy` for C++.